Dan Renton Skinner: Early life

 Born in London, Skinner attended the independent Reed's School in Surrey, and graduated with a BA (Hons) degree in Drama from Middlesex University London (1994–97).
 His credits include the 24-hour play The Warp with Ken Campbell.
-After this he started writing and performing comedy regularly with Stephen Evans and Neil Edmond in a sketch troupe called The Benders.
+After this, he started writing and performing comedy regularly with Stephen Evans and Neil Edmond in a sketch troupe called The Benders.

 TV appearances

-Skinner has appeared in numerous TV comedies, including Mike Bassett: Manager (ITV1), The Office Christmas specials (BBC1), My Family (BBC1), Yonderland (Sky1) and Coupling (BBC2).
+Skinner has appeared in the TV comedies Mike Bassett: Manager (ITV1), The Office Christmas specials (BBC1), My Family (BBC1), Yonderland (Sky1) and Coupling (BBC2).
 He was also a regular writer and performer on Katy Brand's Big Ass Show for ITV2.
 He appeared in series 1,2 and 3 of The Armstrong & Miller Show on the BBC in 2007, 2009, and 2010 respectively (initially as "Renton Skinner").
 He also played Reggie's chauffeur in the remake of Reggie Perrin.

 He has appeared several times in BBC1's sitcom My Family, always as a policeman.
-He also had a part in episode 4 of series one of Mongrels as an American reporter, and appeared as Captain Length-Width with his Shooting Stars host, Vic Reeves in the CBBC show The Ministry of Curious Stuff.
+He also had a part in the fourth episode of series one of Mongrels as an American reporter, and appeared as Captain Length-Width with his Shooting Stars host Vic Reeves in the CBBC show The Ministry of Curious Stuff.
 In 2013, he appeared as a police officer in The Wrong Mans with Yonderland co-star Mathew Baynton.

 In 2014, he had roles in House of Fools as Bosh and Friday Night Dinner as Jeremy Phillips.

-The next year he appeared alongside Katherine Parkinson in BBC sitcom The Kennedys.
+The next year, he appeared alongside Katherine Parkinson in BBC sitcom The Kennedys.

 Since 2017, he has appeared in comedian Tracey Ullman's BBC One sketch comedy series, Tracey Ullman's Show and Tracey Breaks the News.
 In 2018, Skinner appeared in the second episode of series 9 of Not Going Out as a madman hellbent on revenge.

-Beginning in 2019, he had a recurring role in Channel 5 first homegrown drama "Cold Call" alongside Sally Lindsay.
+Beginning in 2019, he had a recurring role in Channel 5 first homegrown drama Cold Call alongside Sally Lindsay.
+Also in 2019, he appeared in a first series episode of The Cockfields as Ian, an indignant neighbour who has his bordering bush shorn surreptitiously by Ray Cockfield (played by Bobby Ball).

 In 2021, he appeared on an episode of This Time with Alan Partridge as an acquaintance of the title character who engaged in chemsex parties.